-While recognizing that there is a need to address violations related to the use or possession of controlled substances, the University must address the education and well-being of all its students and employees.
-In addition to University-imposed sanctions, students and employees are subject to all legal sanctions under federal, state and local law for any offenses involving illegal drugs on University property or at University activities.
+While recognizing that there is a need to address violations related to the use and/or possession of controlled substances, the University must address the education and well-being of all its students..
+Students who violate this policy can expect significant sanctions, up to and including suspension or expulsion from the University; additionally, sanctions will also the University's fundamental Mission of holistic education and the development of human potential.
+In addition to University-imposed sanctions, students are subject to all legal sanctions under federal, state and local law for any offenses involving illegal drugs on University property or at University-sponsored activities.

-Section 10: Children on Campus Policy
+Section 9: Children on Campus Policy